orthanc-server/orthanc-setup-samples/README.md

 # Orthanc Setup samples

 This repository contains sample Orthanc configurations to demonstrate how it can be configured in many use cases.
-Right now, most of these samples use Docker to deploy Orthanc.
+Right now, most of these samples use Docker to deploy Orthanc but some Windows setups are coming.

 # Docker setups